 New opportunities in agriculture

 For many farmers it is demanding to live only from the income from traditional farming.
-To increase recruitment into the agricultural sector, we have developed educational material about the issues of generational change and new business venues using the farm as a resource.
+To increase recruitment into the agricultural sector, we have developed educational material about the issues of generational change and new business opportunities using the farm as a resource.

 An important method for Norges Vel is to combine new research with development of new solutions to create nature based businesses in agriculture.
-In our projects we draw attention to local food specialities and agriculture as experiences.
+In our projects we draw attention to local food specialities and agriculture as an experience.
 This work contributes to securing local food production and safekeeping Norwegian culinary culture and tradition.

 Cooperation in agriculture

-Cooperation has been fundamental to Norges Vel's work since it started.
-We were behind the founding of Norway's first cooperative dairy in 1856, Rausjødalen setermeieri, that was the predecessor to TINE, one of today's big cooperative organisations.
+Cooperation has been fundamental to Norges Vel's since it started.
+We were part of the founding of Norway's first cooperative dairy in 1856, Rausjødalen setermeieri, that was the predecessor to TINE, one of today's big cooperative organisations.
 Community Supported Agriculture (CSA) was introduced in Norway via a project led by Norges Vel on Øverland farm in Bærum.
 Today there are more than 70 CSA farms in Norway.

 We are actively working to create common ground and networks between research and agriculture to promote agricultural development and increase the value creation in local communities.
-Through networking and cooperation between research, business and the public sector we are contributing to the creation of new sustainable businesses.
+Through networking and cooperation between research, private business and the public sector we are contributing to the creation of new sustainable businesses.

 A supply chain Norges Vel developed from a to z is Norsk Matbygg SA which is a cooperative of farmers who produce barley for COOP and DUGA.